Ethical brands boost customer loyalty (and satisfaction)

 This article is based on research by Oriol Iglesias & Vicenta Sierra

-Customers are increasingly expecting brands to have ethical values.
+Customers are increasingly expecting ethical brands with clear values.
 Brands that behave unethically risk making their customers angry and seeing their reputations dented.
 Companies that do not make business ethics a priority are also missing out on the positive effects that exemplary corporate behaviour has on customers.

-Brands with a conscience are a great opportunity for business – they boost customer loyalty and foster long-term relationships with firms, according to research led by Associate Professor Oriol Iglesias and his coauthor Professor Vicenta Sierra in the Journal of Business Ethics.
+Brands with social commitment and a conscience are a great opportunity for business – they boost customer loyalty and foster long-term relationships with firms, according to research led by Associate Professor Oriol Iglesias and his coauthor Professor Vicenta Sierra in the Journal of Business Ethics.

 Brands with a conscience boost customer loyalty